-Due to the widespread necessity for a postsecondary degree and the rise in higher education, Gen Zers, compared to older millennials — who graduated at the same age as today’s students — are more likely to hold debt and tend to have higher balances upon graduation.
+Due to the widespread necessity for a postsecondary degree and the rise in tuition costs for higher education, Gen Zers, compared to older millennials, will be more likely to hold debt and tend to have higher balances upon graduation.

-- 7.4 million borrowers are 24 years old or younger.
+- 6.8 million of federal student loan borrowers are 24 years old or younger.

 Student loan debt relief for Gen Z

-While the benefits apply to every current borrower, Gen Z is set to reap the benefits of improved relief benefits and alternative repayment options more so than the previous generation.
+While the benefits apply to every current borrower — despite their age group — Gen Z is set to reap the benefits of improved relief benefits and alternative repayment options more so than the previous generation.

 - Income-driven repayment (IDR): An IDR plan is a federal payment plan that sets your monthly payment based on your income and family size.
-After 20 to 25 years of qualifying payments, the remaining balance is forgiven.
+The remaining balance is forgiven after 20 to 25 years of qualifying payments.
 The monthly payments on an IDR plan are often much smaller than the original payments on the standard plan.